 5> if drx-LastTransmissionUL is configured:

-6> start the HARQ-RTT-TimerUL-NTN for the corresponding HARQ process in the first symbol after the end of the last transmission (within a bundle) of the corresponding PUSCH transmission.
+6> start the HARQ-RTT-TimerUL-NTN for the corresponding HARQ process in the first symbol after the end of the bundle.

 5> else:

 6> start the HARQ-RTT-TimerUL-NTN for the corresponding HARQ process in the first symbol after the end of the first transmission (within a bundle) of the corresponding PUSCH transmission.